Investor RelationsCorporate Governance

-The Manager provides Unitholders with quarterly and annual financial statements within the relevant periods prescribed by the Listing Manual after they are reviewed by the AC and approved by the Board.
-These financial statements are accompanied by news releases issued to the media and which are also posted on the SGXNet.
+The Manager provides Unitholders with quarterly and annual financial statements within the relevant periods prescribed by the Listing Manual.
+These quarterly and annual financial statements are reviewed and approved by the Board prior to release to Unitholders by announcement to the SGXNet.
+These releases of quarterly and annual financial statements are accompanied by news releases issued to the media and which are also posted on SGXNet.
 In presenting the quarterly and annual financial statements to Unitholders, the Board aims to provide Unitholders with a balanced, clear and understandable assessment of CRCT’s performance, position and prospects.
 In order to achieve this, Management provides the Board with management accounts on a monthly basis and such explanation and information as any Director may require, to enable the Directors to keep abreast, and make a balanced and informed assessment, of CRCT’s financial performance, position and prospects.

-In addition, the Manager also keeps the Unitholders, stakeholders and analysts informed of the performance and changes in CRCT or its business which would be likely to materially affect the price or value of the Units on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.
+In addition to quarterly and annual financial statements, the Manager also keeps Unitholders, stakeholders and analysts informed of the performance and changes in CRCT or its business which would likely materially affect the price or value of the Units on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.